Second Ostend Raid: Attack on Ostend

 All preparations for the operation were completed by the first week of May and on 9 May the weather was nearly perfect for the attack.
 The British armada had collected at Dunkirk in Allied-held France and departed port shortly after dark.
 Two minutes after midnight, the force suffered a setback when Sappho suffered a minor boiler explosion and had to return to Dunkirk, unable to complete the journey.
-Although this accident halved the ability of the force to block Ostend, Lynes decided to continue the operation, and at 01:30, the force closed on the port, making the final preparations for the assault.
 Torpedoes fired from motor launches demolished machine gun posts on the ends of the piers marking the canal, beginning the attack.
 Ten heavy bombers of the newly formed Royal Air Force then dropped incendiary bombs on German positions, but did not cause significant damage.
 In spite of the fog, air operations continued as planned under the overall direction of Brigadier-General Charles Lambe.
 At the same time as the aerial bombardment began, the long range artillery of the Royal Marine Artillery opened fire on Ostend from Allied positions around the Belgian town of Ypres.